nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Based on over-arching features

+###  Flexibility for further analysis
+We acknowledge that there will be some who would prefer to analyse data outside JABPro - and that is completely fine.
+With the ability to export to a .csv file using JABPro, users are empowered with the ability to conduct analysis in other applications that they are more familiar with.

+The introduction of the export command showcases our commitment towards user flexibility, and focus towards making JABPro a tool that adds towards hiring manager's ecosystem, as opposed to a trade-off that requires them to only rely on JABPro.
+We strongly believe that users should have the flexibility and ability to conduct further analysis outside JABPro if they wish to.

 ### Storage Complications and Effort
 In relation to saving of data to storage, we largely followed the same format as AB3.
 The only strict deviation from the AB3 method of saving was using a different data structure.